The World According to Garp

-The World According to Garp is John Irving's fourth novel, about a man, born out of wedlock to a feminist leader, who grows up to be a writer.
+The World According to Garp is John Irving's fourth novel, about a man who is born out of wedlock to a feminist leader, then grows up to be a writer.
 Published in 1978, the book was a bestseller for several years.
-It was a finalist for the National Book Award for Fiction in 1979, and its first paperback edition won the Award the following year.
+It was a finalist for the National Book Award for Fiction in 1979, and its first paperback edition won the award the following year.